-LE differs from both Blaux and Lexon by being a general-purpose language, combining features of a programming language, database language and Al knowledge representation language.
-While Blaux and Lexon are both inspired by the idea of applying declarative computer language technology to legal applications, LE is inspired in part by the idea that well-written legal documents "can be viewed as programs expressed in human language to be executed by humans rather than by computers" [Kowalski, 1992].
+Although LE is intended for use as a general-purpose computer language, it is similar to such domain-specific English-like languages as Blawx (Morris 2020, 2021), Lexon (Diedrich 2020) and Oracle Intelligent Advisor (Lee 2020).
+Blawx and Lexon are both aimed at applying declarative computer language technology to legal applications, and Oracle Intelligent Advisor is aimed more generally at encoding rules for decision automation.
+LE, on the other hand, is inspired in part by the thesis that well-written legal documents "can be viewed as programs expressed in human language to be executed by humans rather than by computers" (Kowalski 1992).